athamour1/sftpgo-chart/README.md

 ## Values

 You can override the default values by specifying them in a `values.yaml` file or by using the `--set` flag during installation.
+Keep in mind that to mount an already mounted volume is to have `accessModes: - ReadWriteMany` in each pvc.

 ### Example `values.yaml`